awadmhamad/kubernetes-test/README.md

 script.sh:

-1)this bash script finds and prints the biggest 10 files in a system.
+1)this shell script finds and prints the biggest 10 files in a system.

 2)to run it, clone this repo , and run 'bash script.sh'.